illja96/asm-esp32/README.md

-# Airsoft Smart Mine ESP32
+# Airsoft Smart Mine ESP32 (ASM ESP32)

+ASM ESP32 is a part of ASM solution.
+This part contains microcontroller code written using Arduino Core for ESP32.

 # Requirements